DanielMckenzie/DanielMckenzie.github.io/_pages/about.md

   - /about.html
 ---

- I am an Assistant Adjunct Professor (i.e. a postdoc) in the Department of Mathematics at UCLA, working with [Wotao Yin](https://www.math.ucla.edu/~wotaoyin/).
+ Starting Fall 2022 I will be an Assistant Professor in the AMS department at Colorado School of Mines.
 My work lies in the intersection of machine learning, signal processing and optimization.
 I am particularly interested in devising new algorithms for old problems that scale efficiently to large data sets.
 My recent and ongoing projects include:
  <ul>
   <li> Using compressed sensing to devise new approaches to high-dimensional zeroth order optimization. </li>
   <li> Using path metrics to get a handle on high-dimensional point clouds, particularly when they are sampled from a low dimensional manifold. </li>